Skip To Main Content

 Positives

-92% of families believe there is a teacher, counselor, or other staff member at school to whom their child can go to for help with a problem.
+100% of families believe there is a teacher, counselor, or other staff member at Sand Creek to whom their child can go for help with a problem.

-100% of staff report that staff members build positive relationships with students.
+100% of staff believe that their coworkers build positive relationships with students.

 Improvement Opportunities

-- 58% of staff believe students do not threaten or bully each other at school.
+• 72% of staff agree that students do not threaten and/or bully each other at their school.

 Next Steps